yourshoji/myShinEn/README.md

-# myShinkai
+# myShin-En

-Project Shinkai (WIP)
+Project Shin-En (WIP)

-An indie horror game with the developers of 4, made in Godot 4.
+An indie horror game with the developers of 4, made with Godot 4.